Gerard161-Site/xplaincrypto/ARCHITECTURE.md

 The end-to-end flow of data through the system follows these steps:

 1. **Input Processing**
-   - User submits a project name through the frontend
+   - User submits a project name through the frontend User Interface
    - FastAPI server receives the request and initializes the workflow
+   - Server loads the report_config.json for configuration parameters
+   - The LangGraph Workflow is created and the initial state is initialized
-   - The initial state is created with the project name
+   - The initial state is created with the project name and passed to the Enhanced Researcher

 2. **Research Planning**
    - Enhanced Researcher agent loads the report_config.json
-   - Invokes the Research Orchestrator with the configuration
+   - Invokes the Research Manager with the configuration
-   - Research Orchestrator generates a hierarchical research tree based on configured sections
+   - Research Manager generates a hierarchical research tree based on configured sections
    - Research types are determined from section titles in the configuration

 3. **Data Gathering**